Ultimate Packing List to Hike the Camino De Santiago

 Toiletries

-I found that having several Ziploc bags of different sizes was amazing.
+I found that having several Ziploc bags of different sizes was great.
 I put a few things in the gallon-sized bags (deodorant, soap, etc…), and then smaller stuff in smaller bags (painkillers, ChapStick, ointments, etc…).

 Toiletries Essentials